dylankiss/odoo-dev/README.md

 # Odoo Development Tools

 This repository contains a few tools you can use to perform various tasks related to Odoo development.
-The tools are primarily aimed at Odoo employees, but they can also be useful by community contributors.
+The tools are primarily aimed at Odoo employees, but they can also be useful for community contributors.

 The quickest way to make the tools available is to clone this repository to your computer and add it to your `PATH` in your shell's rc-file, like `.bashrc` or `.zshrc`.